NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/Provision.rst

 .. note::

     The default lifetime for device certificates is 30 years.
-    Run ``node cli create-and-provision-device-cert --help`` to learn how to customize the lifetime.
+    Run ``./cli.sh create-and-provision-device-cert --help`` to learn how to customize the lifetime.

 This will generate a new key on the device using the ``%KEYGEN`` AT command and then sign the generated certificate using the CA certificate.
 The generated certificate is then provisioned onto the device.